Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Nailsworth statistical area (Lv2)'s population is estimated at around 2,288 as of Nov 2025.
-This reflects an increase of 53 people (2.4%) since the 2021 Census, which reported a population of 2,235 people.
-The change is inferred from the resident population of 2,250, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,896 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 72.0% of overall population gains during recent periods.
+As of February 2026, AreaSearch estimates the population of the suburb of Nailsworth to be around 2,288.
+This is an increase of 53 people from the 2021 Census figure of 2,235, reflecting a growth rate of 2.4%.
+The current resident population estimate of 2,250 was derived by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a population density ratio of 2,896 persons per square kilometer, placing Nailsworth in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 72.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, lower quartile growth of statistical areas across the nation is anticipated, with the Nailsworth (SA2) expected to increase by 72 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted after adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, demographic trends indicate lower quartile growth for statistical areas across the nation.
+Based on aggregated SA2-level projections, Nailsworth is expected to increase by 66 persons by the year 2041, reflecting an overall gain of 1.4% over the 17-year period.

 Frequently Asked Questions - Population